tee-lab/MOTHe-GUI/README.md

 <img height="350" src="https://github.com/tee-lab/MOTHe-GUI/blob/master/gui_screenshots/configure.gif">
 <br>

-You can view and change the *config.yml* file created in the mothe folder.
+You can view the *config.yml* file created in mothe folder.

 You can now select the next option from drop-down menu of MOTHe-GUI to run data generation step.